 4. How would you make a website as efficient as possible?

-There are many potential practices that can increase website efficiency.
-Optimizing assets, reducing duplicate code, utilizing browser caching and reducing DNS lookups are key ways to optimize a website.
+Many potential practices can increase website efficiency.
+Optimizing assets, reducing duplicate code, utilizing browser caching, and reducing DNS lookups are key ways to optimize a website.

 5. Tell us what CORS is?